 This was also an opportunity to work with the very talented Paul Sanders and to discuss a "conscious photography" approach and photography as a meditation or therapy.
 This is something I have been working on and exploring for a number of years, so it was great to meet someone with a similar approach and understanding - very inspirational.

 I have found photography complimentary to meditation and conscious living - it is a means to focus attention and stay present.
 It also has a flow to it and once in the flow, it allows the photographer to open up and "receive" the creativity to create images.

 Shooting in London for the day with street photographer Mark Fearnley; this was a day of high contrast light and silhouettes.
 Not normally my preferred style but very interesting to learn from such an accomplished photographer.

 Street photography explorations around Soho in the rain - street photography with dark evenings and ambient lights.

 Looking for reflections and working abstracts using the ambient lights around Soho and Chinatown - I am drawn to these strong colours to create abstracts that require a "little further investigation" to understand what is happening in the image.

-Street photography explorations around Shoreditch and on London's South Bank - I love this time of year as the evenings draw in and street photography moves into the night.
-The transformation of London at night is stunning and offers completely new opportunities to shoot.
+Street photography explorations around Shoreditch and on London's South Bank - the transformation of London at night is stunning and offers completely new opportunities to shoot.